There are two online tools I am grateful for: spellcheck and grammar check.

-Since I cannot spell for beans, I am truly grateful for spellcheck.
+Since I cannot spell for beans, spellcheck is a life- and reputation-saver.
 Even though I’m an editor and a corporate trainer who teaches American grammar, which includes word usage (duh), before the advent of spellcheck I often missed misspelled words as I proofed my own work if they just looked “right.”

 I didn’t know what I didn’t know.